 Wake up as the sun rises, we will prepare to join the most sacred tradition of Laos, the daily morning almsgiving, which dates to the 14th century.
 More than 200 Buddhist monks depart from various temple to gather their daily meal from the faithful residents sitting quietly on the streets.

 From there, we will visit the temporary morning market near the former Royal Palace.
 Just set on the ground, the local people come here to barter their day’s catch from rice to vegetable, to fish, or chicken.
 This is the best chance to experience the taste of local life

-On arrival back in the city, we visit Wat Mai, which is one of the most beautiful temples of Luang Prabang.
-We then continue to Wat Visoun, dating back to 1513 during the reign of King Wisunarat (Visoun), this is Luang Prabang’s oldest temple and was once home to the Prabang Buddhas.
-Our last stop today is the Traditional Art and Ethnology Center (closed on Monday) to learn about Laos’ many ethnic cultures.
+On arrival back in the city, we’ll visit Wat Mai, which is one of the most beautiful temples of Luang Prabang.
+We’ll then continue to Wat Visoun, dating back to 1513 during the reign of King Wisunarat (Visoun), this is Luang Prabang’s oldest temple and was once home to the Prabang Buddhas.
+Our last stop today will be the Traditional Art and Ethnology Center (closed on Monday) to learn about Laos’ many ethnic cultures.

 Overnight in Luang Prabang